Text by CLOT Magazine

 Rewire 2022 also features a diverse and in-depth film programme, screening from 7 – 10 April in Filmhuis Den Haag.
 Part of the film selection is a focused programme on Meredith Monk that includes her 1977 film opus Quarry, a documentary on the artistic practice of Matthew Herbert and new works by Peter Tscherkassky, Aura Satz and Erik Carel and Veronika Kusumaryati.

-For those attending the festival, this mouthwatering arts programme summed up to the music one will make it very difficult to decide where to choose to attend.
+For those attending the festival, this mouthwatering arts programme summed up to the music one will make it difficult to decide where to attend.
 A bunch of delightfully busy days ahead.

 Find all the details here.